Luo-Yihong/luo-yihong.github.io/_pages/about.md

 Short Bio
 ===
-I’m Yihong Luo, currently pursuing a PhD with a keen focus on Deep Genearative Models and Graph Neural Networks in HKUST.
-Under the guidance and collaboration of esteemed advisors: [Jing Tang](https://scholar.google.com/citations?hl=zh-CN&user=0S4cpyoAAAAJ).
-I focus on the following topics:
-* Few-Step Text-to-Image/Video Diffusion Models
-* Energy-Based Models
-* Graph Neural Networks
+I am a final year PhD student in Hong Kong University of Science and Technology supervised by [Jing Tang](https://scholar.google.com/citations?hl=zh-CN&user=0S4cpyoAAAAJ).
+My research interests are developing **Efficient Geneartive Models**, and building **Few-Step Text-to-Image/Video Diffusion Models** for high-quliaty and real-time generation.
+I am also interested in **Graph Neural Networks**.

 > If you’re interested in collaborating or exploring potential research opportunities, please don’t hesitate to reach out (带带哥们).